 The nurse titled her head and smiled indulgently.
 “You were just dreaming.
 A nightmare, I’m sure.
 After all, it was a serious explosion.
 Stupid accident.
 Someone didn’t pack their materials properly, and then you came too close with your magnetic—”

-Max almost rose from the bed, but a sharp pain to the head forced him to freeze.
+Max almost rose from the bed, but a sharp pain forced him to freeze.
 Holding his head in his hands, he moaned.
 “I can’t dream.
 I’m an android; I—”

 The nurse leaned in and placed a gentle hand on his shoulder.
 “Your android brain is overgrown with the human neurons they placed in you at creation.
 If they had turned you off, they would’ve never have been able to turn you on again.”
 She straightened up and adjusted the sheet.
 “You’re a lucky man, Max Wheeler.
 Most humans add mechanical parts and turn into machines.
 You, on the other hand, have changed from a machine into a man.
 A miracle, if I may say so.”